data-brain-mind/tutorials/_pages/about.md

- Submission Deadline:   22 August 2025 23:59
+ Submission Deadline:   22 August 2025, 23:59

 Submissions are handled via GitHub + OpenReview.
+For information about the submission refer to [Submission Instructions]({{ '/submitting/' | relative_url }}).

 ---